ascendho/The-Ultimate-Data-Structures-Algorithms/README.md

 | :recycle: | `:recycle:` | Refactor, mainly modify pre-existing code and annotation |
 | :pencil2: | `:pencil2:` |               Proofread, ex: correct typos               |
 |   :bug:   |   `:bug:`   |                         Fix bugs                         |

+## Copyright

+For any materials related to my work, for example **cpp-implemented code**、**Notes** are licensed under MIT, and the other work related to the original author, please contact him.